nitin-motiani/jlisp/src/Plans.md

 So only syntax allowed right now is of type (lambda (r) (...))

 No (lambda args ...) or more complicated (lambda (f.x) (...))
+Seems like we are going to allow the syntax with (lambda args) at least.
+Not the more complicated pattern matching though

 Not going to implement those in first version for sure.